 … or simply visiting Nui Mot pagoda, Phi Yen temple.

-Tourists also come to Con Dao for the famous Hang Duong Cemetery.
-This place is home to about two thousand deceased Vietnamese soldiers and a hero named Ms. Vo Thi Sau (Chị Võ Thị Sáu).
-People usually come to the cemetery from 10 a.m. to 12 p.m. to show respect.
+Many tourists come to Con Dao for the famous Hang Duong Cemetery.
+This place is home of about two thousand deceased Vietnamese soldiers and a hero named Ms. Vo Thi Sau.
+People usually come to visit the cemetery at 0 a.m. to show their respect to her.
+However, if you want to have the best place for worship, it’s ideal to come at around 10 p.m.

 Con Dao is now heaven to Vietnam because of the beautiful landscapes and vast beaches.
 At Con Dao, beauty is truly everywhere.